-Over the entire 102 month monitoring period mid-tide beach width (relative to the dune reference line) along the full 4,500 m study region can be seen to have varied in the order of 100 m.
-Beach width changes of typically up to 50 m have been recorded at all positions alongshore.
+Over the entire 108 month monitoring period mid-tide beach width (relative to the dune reference line) along the full 4,500 m study region can be seen to have varied in the order of 100 m.
+Beach width changes of typically up to 60 m have been recorded at all positions alongshore, which highlights the highly dynamic nature of the beaches of the northern Gold Coast.

 A general trend of increasing beach width was apparent during the initial 18 months of monitoring, clearly indicating the dominant effect of nourishment during this period.
 In contrast, during the period 18 - 24 months, a general erosion trend occurred.
 The monitoring period February - July 2001 was characterised by a series of storms that resulted in the net recession of northern Gold Coast beaches.
 From August 2001 to January 2002 a distinct trend of beach recovery at all locations alongshore was observed.
 By January 2002 the beach had recovered to the extent that beach widths were sufficiently regained to match the conditions that were measured 12 months previously in January 2001.
 From February 2002 to July 2002 a modest net erosional trend was recorded, which again reversed though to January 2003, at which time the beach at all locations alongshore exhibited marked recovery, returning to the accreted conditions that prevailed 12 and 24 months previously in January 2002 and January 2001.
 During February 2003 to July 2003 an erosion trend was again evident.
-The beach receded, in response to the occurrence of the greater frequency of storm events during this time.
+The beach eroded, in response to the occurrence of the greater frequency of storm events during this time.

 Net accretion at all locations alongshore was observed during the period August 2003 to December 2003, followed by the commencement of erosion in January 2004, in response to two periods of higher waves (> 2m significant wave height).
 From February 2004 to July 2004, two large storm events in March, followed by continued moderate wave activity in April, caused the beach at all locations to initially continue this erosion trend.
 However, by the end of July 2004 the beach had generally recovered to the conditions that prevailed at the end of January.
 The exception to this was in the region between Narrowneck and the cameras, where more limited recovery was observed.
 From August 2004 to January 2005 this general accretionary trend initially continued.
-However, due to the large storm wave event in the second half of October 2004 beach recovery followed, when beach width temporarily increased, but was again removed by two storms in January 2005.
+However, due to the large storm wave event in the second half of October 2004 beach recession was then observed at all locations alongshore.
+A two month period of beach recovery followed, when beach width temporarily increased, but was again removed by two storms in January 2005.